-Growing up in Germany, I fell head-over-heels in love with German pretzels.
-Their exterior is chewy, while the interior is soft and pillowy.
-My sister and I would often split a giant pretzel from one of the many food carts scattered on the streets, especially during festivals like Oktoberfest.
+Growing up in Germany, I fell head-over-heels in love with gigantic, soft German pretzels, called Brezeln.
+Their exterior is chewy, while the interior is pillowy soft.
+My sister and I would often split a huge pretzel from one of the many food carts scattered on the streets, especially during weekend markets and Oktoberfest.

-And pretzels are so versatile!
-Enjoy them plain, with butter for Butterbrezeln, or torn and dipped into mustard.
-And for more *twists* (get it??) on classic pretzel flavor try sweet cinnamon pretzels and pretzel hot dog buns!
+I don't know about you, but I love that pretzels are so versatile!
+You can enjoy them plain, with butter for Butterbrezeln, or torn and dipped into mustard.
+And for more *twists* (get it??) on classic pretzel flavor try my sweet cinnamon pretzels or a whole loaf of pretzel bread!

 - Unsalted butter - Adds a rich flavor and makes the interior of the pretzels soft and pillowy.

-- Instant yeast - Provides a rich yeast flavor and helps the dough rise.
+- Instant yeast - Provides a rich yeast flavor and helps the dough rise faster than active dry yeast.

-- All purpose flour - Provides a light base structure to form smooth, elastic dough.
+- All purpose flour - Provides a light base structure to form elastic dough.
+I've also tested this recipe with bread flour and it works great to make even chewier pretzels.

-- Brown sugar - Either dark brown or light brown sugar work.
-I prefer dark brown sugar for a richer caramel flavor.
+- Brown sugar - Either dark brown or light brown sugar work, but I prefer dark brown sugar for a richer caramel flavor, especially since traditional barley malt syrup can be difficult to find in stores.

 - Table salt - I recommend using either non-iodized table salt or fine sea salt to distribute properly into the dough.